ricardojoserf/ricardojoserf.github.io/_posts/2021-8-28-lsassdumper.md

 ```

-### Create output file name
+#### Create output file name

 In case of not using input parameters, we will generate a file name with the format *hostname_DD-MM-YYYY-HHMM.txt*.
-For getting the hostname of the computer we will use the [GetComputerName](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-getcomputernamea) method using the function getHostname()([code source](https://www.youtube.com/watch?v=Z7ahuHV5eXY&ab_channel=RabieHammoud)):
+For getting the hostname of the computer we will use the [GetComputerName](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-getcomputernamea) method using the function getHostname()([source](https://www.youtube.com/watch?v=Z7ahuHV5eXY&ab_channel=RabieHammoud)):

 ```cpp
 string getHostname() {